HopLee6/SSPVS-PyTorch/README.md

 $ cd ..
 $ sh main.sh CFG_FILE
 ```

-Example for training the model on SumMe in the augmented setting:
+where `CFG_FILE` is a `yaml` file containing the configuration for different settings.
+We provide several configuration files in `cfgs/`.
+Here is an example for training the model on SumMe in the augmented setting:

 ```
 $ sh main.sh cfgs/sm_a.yaml